 What Causes Black Spaces between the Teeth?

 In simple terms, black triangles appear because of receding gums, gingivitis, and gum disease.
 From a distance, those spaces look like leftover food particles, yet upon professional inspection those black spots can indicate a bigger dental problem.
+You may wish to fill spaces between the teeth for a more uniform appearance.

-Periodontitis causes gum loss
+Periodontitis causes gum and bone loss

+Gum disease will cause lost of gum from between teeth.
 Periodontal disease is serious and has also been linked to more than just your oral health.
 In fact, the bacteria present in this disease can flow into your bloodstream, which is suspected to increase the likelihood of developing heart disease, heart failure, Alzheimer’s, and diabetes.
 Unfortunately, the damage that gum disease can cause to your body doesn’t end with better brushing habits.
 After all, periodontal disease isn’t just a lack of oral hygiene.
 Many pregnant women experience gestational gum disease due to the increased changes in hormones.

 Certain medications can also lower your immune system, making your body even more susceptible to illnesses like gingivitis and gum disease.
 Dental treatments can resolve the disease, yet repairing the lingering damage presents a different matter altogether.